-Discussion Starter: Ask students if they have read-or even heard of-Theory Z. Since most will not, use this fact to discuss the faddish nature of many new approaches and ideas.
+Discussion Starter: Ask students if they have read-or heard of-Theory Z. Since most will not, use this fact to discuss the faddish nature of many new approaches and ideas.

-B. Contemporary Management Challenges
+- B. Contemporary Management Challenges

 - 1. Sluggish economy

-- 2. Diversity

-- 3. Technology and the Internet

-- 4. Globalization
+- 2. Globalization

-- 5. Ethics, social responsibility, and corporate governance
+- 3. Ethics, social responsibility, and corporate governance

-- 6. Quality
+- 4. Quality

-- 7. Shift to service economy
+- 5. Shift to service economy

+- 6. The role and impact of social media

 Cross-Reference: Many of the contemporary management challenges are covered in detail in other parts of this book.
-For example, globalization is covered in detail in Chapter 5.
+For example, globalization is covered in Chapter 5.